-Cool Boarders Burrrn! was also amongst the first Dreamcast games to be released as a Dreamcast collection title.
-This collection of software was also known as dorikore software which was a continuation of the previous SEGA Saturn satakore budget range of software.
-This dorikore incarnation of the game was released on the 21st of December ’00 and it retailed at the budget price of ¥2,800. © 1999 UEP Systems, Inc / ©1999 SEGA
+Cool Boarders Burrrn! was also amongst the initial six Dreamcast games to be released as a Dreamcast collection title.
+This collection of reduced-price software was also known as dorikore software which was a continuation of the previous SEGA Saturn satakore budget range of software.
+This dorikore incarnation of the game was released on the 21st of December ’00 and it retailed at the budget price of ¥2,800. © 1999 UEP-Systems, Inc / ©1999 SEGA

 As a way to engage with the Cool Boarders fanbase and provide a promotional opportunity before the game was released UEP-Systems held a competition in association with the Japanese Dreamcast Magazine.
 This competition allowed its readers to name an as yet unnamed female character.
 Dreamcast Magazine reported that they had received over three hundred entries which had included submissions from outside Japan.
 The winning name chosen from those submitted was Tia which was based on Tiara because apparently the character was a ski princess.
 The official description of the name is reproduced below.

 The winning submission as well as information about the prizes for both the winning entries and the runners up is detailed on the competitions archived page.
 You’ll find the competitions archived page is linked to below. © UEP-Systems